• Menu

 Montana Snowbowl

 Despite being less than half an hour from Missoula, Snowbowl doesn’t get a lot of love.
-The parking lot is small, the lifts were old (a new triple chair was installed this year), and the snow is abysmal.
+The parking lot is small, the lifts were old (a new triple chair was recently installed), and the snow is abysmal.

 It was also featured in Outside Magazine in 2012 and 2018 – for banning a skier who made a safety complaint and then for a divisive ad campaign.
 And that was all before a toddler was thrown from a chairlift last season – which created more headlines, for both the incident (the child was okay!) and the hill’s lackluster response.